 52. Before a sample of capillary blood is taken, what should you do to the site?

-Warm to 42 degrees Celsius and clean with an antiseptic solution.
+You should Warm the site to 42 degrees Celsius and clean it with an antiseptic solution.

 53. A mechanically ventilated patient exhibits a sudden decrease in end-tidal CO2 levels.
 What are possible causes of this change?

 Massive pulmonary embolism, disconnection of the ventilator, and a sudden drop in cardiac output.